brianhouse/art_and_the_nonhuman/README.md

 Over the course of the semester, you will compelete two artistic research projects—a midterm and a final—which will be critiqued by the class.
 While there are technical and conceptual parameters for each project, you are expected to experiment and to develop a personal artistic trajectory.
 Projects must be properly documented; in most cases this will mean making a video.

 ### Grading
-In this course, you are expected to earnestly engage in the practice of philosophical iquiry and studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
+In this course, you are expected to earnestly engage in the practice of philosophical inquiry and studio artmaking, and doing so is the basis of your grade at the discretion of the professor.
 In other words, your grade is about process, not about product.
 Attending all classes, actively participating in class, and completing all assignments is the baseline standard.
 Beyond grades, your project-based work will be evaluated subjectively via peer critique and feedback from the instructor, and you are expected to incorporate that feedback into your future work while pursuing your own creative direction.
 Midway through the semester, students will meet individually with the professor to track their progress.

 ## Policies